 Acceptable Use Policy (IT-1)

-Drexel University's Acceptable Use Policy (AU) sets forth the standards by which all students, faculty, staff and authorized guests (hereafter referred to collectively as "User(s)") may use their assigned computer accounts, email services and the shared Drexel University network.
+Drexel University's Acceptable Use Policy (AUP) sets forth the standards by which all students, faculty, staff and authorized guests (hereafter referred to collectively as "User(s)") may use their assigned computer accounts, email services and the shared Drexel University network.
 The use of Drexel's computer and network resources including all electronic communication systems and equipment (hereafter referred to collectively as the "Drexel Network") is a revocable privilege.

 The Drexel network is provided to support Drexel University business and its mission of education, service and research.
 Any other uses, including uses that jeopardize the integrity of the Drexel Network, the privacy or safety of other Users, or that are otherwise illegal are prohibited.

 By using or accessing the Drexel Network, Users agree to comply with the AUP and other applicable Drexel policies which may be implemented from time to time, as well as all Federal, state, local laws and regulations.
 Using and/or accessing the Drexel Network without proper authorization is strictly prohibited.
 Users should not have any expectation of privacy with regard to communications passed through the network or stored on computers that use it.

 General guidelines for acceptable use of the Drexel Network are based on the following principles:

 - Users must behave responsibly with respect to the Drexel Network at all times.

 - Users must respect the integrity and the security of the Drexel Network.